TahaEasy/minesweeper/README.md

 # minesweeper

-The minesweaper game made with js
+The minesweeper game made with js